Nine Media Corporation: Broadcast company

-On October 14, 2014, Solar TV Network was renamed as Nine Media Corporation, following the brand licencing agreement between the latter and the Turner Broadcasting System to use the CNN brand for RPN's free TV assets and 9TV rebranded as CNN Philippines, which was considered as a transitional brand.
+On October 14, 2014, Solar TV Network was renamed as Nine Media Corporation, following the brand licensing agreement between the latter and the Turner Broadcasting System to use the CNN brand for RPN's free TV assets and 9TV rebranded as CNN Philippines, which was considered as a transitional brand.
 It was launched on March 16, 2015.

-In September 2015, NMC President and CEO Reggie Galura stepped down from his position and was replaced by Jorge San Agustin as Officer-in-Charge of the network.
-On October 9, 2016, CNN Philippines Managing Editor Armie Jarin-Bennett was appointed as president and CEO of NMC, replacing San Agustin.
+In September 2015, Nine Media President and CEO Reggie Galura stepped down from his position and was replaced by Jorge San Agustin as Officer-in-Charge of the network.
+On October 9, 2016, CNN Philippines Managing Editor Armie Jarin-Bennett was appointed as president and CEO of Nine Media, replacing San Agustin.

-On January 25, 2024, NMC and CNN mutually agreed to shut down CNN Philippines due to financial losses, poor ratings, and loss of advertiser support.
+On January 25, 2024, Nine Media and CNN mutually agreed to shut down CNN Philippines due to financial losses, poor ratings, and loss of advertiser support.
 Four days later, CNN Philippines confirmed that it had ceased live news production and was to be dissolved on January 31, citing financial losses.
 Broadreach Media Holdings Inc. took over the assets and properties of CNN Philippines following its closure.
 Broadreach later launched digital news media service NewsWatch Plus, which was independently managed by the remaining staff of CNN Philippines.

-On January 31, 2024, TV5 Network formed a partnership with Nine Media and RPN to carry selected programming (including Eat Bulaga! and Philippine Basketball Association games) alongside classic RPN shows under the channel's new branding, RPTV, which was launched the following day.
+On January 31, 2024, TV5 Network formed a partnership with Nine Media and RPN to carry selected programming (including Eat Bulaga!, Philippine Basketball Association games and other sporting events from One Sports) under the channel's new branding, RPTV, which was launched the following day.
 Selected programs from One PH and True FM also began airing on RPTV, marking its return to analog free-to-air television after five years since AksyonTV's closure.
-On February 6, 2024, Nine Media, TV5 and it's parent company MediaQuest Holdings formalized their partnership for the new channel.
+On February 6, 2024, Nine Media, TV5 and its parent company MediaQuest Holdings formalized their partnership for the new channel.